 If you arrive early we recommend to use the day to take a swim with the locals in Laugardalslaug swimming pool.
 We can also recommend to visit the city center and get a great view of the city from the top of the Hallgrimskirkja Church.
 Accommodation at Icelandair Hotel Reykjavik Natura (or similar).
 The hotel is located close to the city center in a quiet, wooden area near the sea.
 The city center is approximately 20 minutes away by foot but the hotel offers free city bus tickets for their guests.
 A bus stops close to the hotel every 30 minutes.
 Dinner is not included in the program this evening, but there is an excellent restaurant at the hotel and Reykjavik offers many quality restaurants to choose from.

 Breakfast at the hotel.
 Your English speaking tour escort will meet you at 08:45 hrs in the hotel lobby.
 The tour starts with a short drive around Reykjavik city center and your guide will tell you interesting facts about the city.
-From Reykjavík you drive through the village of Hveragerði.
-You will visit the nearby Fákasel Icelandic Horse Park (entrance included) and get to know a little more about the unique Icelandic horse breed.
-After visiting the Icelandic Horse Park you will head to explore Gullfoss, the ‘Golden Waterfall’, and the nearby Geysir hot spring area to see the famous Geysir and Strokkur geysers.
+From Reykjavík you drive through the village of Hveragerði and head to Gullfoss, the ‘Golden Waterfall’, and the nearby Geysir hot spring area to see the famous Geysir and Strokkur geysers.
 Strokkur is a hot spring that spouts every few minutes up to a 40 meter height.
 The coach continues along the south shore and stops for you to admire the waterfalls Seljalandsfoss and Skógafoss before continuing to Dyrhólaey nature reserve (closed during nesting season from mid May to June 25).
 Dyrhólaey is a 120-metre high promontory and got its name from the massive arch that the sea has eroded from the headland.
 From there you can enjoy the amazing views to Myrdalsjokull glacier in one direction and black lava columns in the other.
 The area around Dyrholaey is also very rich in birdlife including the puffins.
 After the stop you continue to Iceland’s most southerly village named Vík, with only 300 inhabitants.
 Dinner and accommodation at Hotel Edda Vik (or a similar hotel in the area).

 Breakfast at the hotel.
 Today you continue across Eldhraun, the largest mass of lava ever to flow on the face of the earth, before reaching the small town Kirkjubæjarklaustur, a former site of a 12th-century Catholic convent.
 The tour continues over Skeiðarársandur sands to Vatnajökull National Park which is Europe’s largest national park.
 The area is an amazing place to view the great contrasts between active volcanoes, mighty glaciers, powerful glacial rivers and endless flat sandy plains.
 The tour continues to the stunning Jökulsárlón Glacial Lagoon to see the birthplace of icebergs.
 Here you can also add the optional activity of sailing amongst the icebergs (needs to be booked through the guide at the beginning of your tour).
 After the stop at the glacial lagoon you will go to the village Höfn for some time at leisure.
 Possibility to join an optional super jeep tour on Vatnajökull glacier (needs to be booked the guide at the beginning of the tour).
 Dinner and accommodation at Hotel Höfn (or a similar hotel in the area), located in the middle of Höfn town with great views of the surrounding nature.

 Breakfast at the hotel.
 Drive from Höfn through Almannaskarð pass.
 On the top of Almannaskarð pass you will make a stop to admire the wonderful view of the coastline, with black sands and Vatnajökull glacier.
 The tour continues to the towering mountains plunging vertically into the sea that form the magnificent East Fjords.
-In one of the small villages on the East Fjords, Stödvarfjorður, you will stop to explore Petra’s renowned collection of local stones and minerals.
-The entrance to Petra’s stone collection is included.
+On the way to Egilsstaðir you will pass through coastal fjord villages.
 Dinner and accommodation at Icelandair Hotel Herað (or a similar hotel in the area), centrally located in the town Egilsstaðir.